-Beginning with students who entered Grade 9 in the 2018-19 school year, students and adults who have not yet earned their required passing score on the Algebra 1 EOC assessment, may meet this testing requirement to qualify for a high school diploma by earning a comparative passing score on the Math section of the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), the SAT or the ACT.
-For eligible students, the comparative passing scale score shall be a score equal to or greater than 430 on the 160 to 760 scale for the PSAT/NMSQT

-Math section, 420 on the 200 to 800 scale for the SAT Math section or equal to or greater than 16 on the 1 to 36 scale for the ACT Math section.
+Beginning with students who entered Grade 9 in the 2018-19 school year, students and adults who have not yet earned their required passing score on the Algebra 1 EOC assessment, may meet this testing requirement to qualify for a high school diploma by earning a comparative passing score on the Math section of the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), the SAT or the ACT or on the Geometry EOC assessment.
+For eligible students, the comparative passing scale score shall be a score equal to or greater than 430 on the 160 to 760 scale for the PSAT/NMSQT Math section, 420 on the 200 to 800 scale for the SAT Math section or equal to or greater than 16 on the 1 to 36 scale for the ACT Math section, or equal to or greater than 499 on the 425 to 575 scale for the Geometry EOC assessment.
+Students who are eligible for the Algebra 1 EOC alternate passing score of 489 under subsection (6) or the Geometry EOC alternate passing score of 492 under subsection (7) may use the Geometry EOC alternate passing score of 492 as a comparative score to satisfy this requirement.